 Assessors assessing those services as Kantara-Accredited Assessors;

-A common model is used as the basis for all evaluations of these various parties for receiving the rights to use of the Kantara Initiative Trust Mark, varying only in terms of, the mutual obligations which are established between Kantara Initiative and the Application / Grant holder, and the nature of the Grant.
+A common model is used as the basis for all assessments for receiving the rights to use of the Kantara Initiative Trust Mark, varying only in terms of, the mutual obligations which are established between Kantara Initiative and the Application / Grant holder, and the nature of the Grant.

-These are summarized in the following table and this document sets out in detail the discrete processes for each case.
-A complete Overview of the Kantara Initiative Identity Assurance Framework is available, and other key documents are linked-to in this table, as is the applicable part in this document.

-Part I of this document describes the generic procedures and rules that shall be applied in handling Applications for any type of Kantara Initiative Grant which may be awarded in connection with the Kantara Initiative Trust Mark.
-Parts II to V of this document describe type-specific requirements, in the sub-clauses of which any text refers to the heading of that title in the type-specific parts.
+§4 of this document describes the generic procedures and rules that shall be applied in handling Applications for any type of Kantara Initiative Grant which may be awarded in connection with the Kantara Initiative Trust Mark. §5 and §6 of this document describe specific requirements for Service Assessments and Assessor Accreditation, respectively.

 The latest versions of each of the IAF documents referenced in this document can be found on Kantara’s Identity Assurance Framework - General Information web page.